Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-cosmos/README.md

 ## Next steps

-Besides using this Azure Cosmos DB Spring Boot Starter, you can directly use Spring Data for Azure Cosmos Db package for more complex scenarios.
+Besides using this Azure Cosmos DB Spring Boot Starter, you can directly use Spring Data for Azure Cosmos DB package for more complex scenarios.
 Please refer to [Spring Data for Azure Cosmos DB](https://github.com/Azure/azure-sdk-for-java/tree/master/sdk/cosmos/azure-spring-data-cosmos) for more details.

 The following section provide a sample project illustrating how to use the starter.
 ### More sample code